 Salt and pepper, to taste

-3. When the garlic is just golden, pour the canned tomatoes into the skillet and bring to a gentle simmer.
+- When the garlic is just golden, pour the canned tomatoes into the skillet and bring to a gentle simmer.
 Cook for about 15 minutes, allowing the flavors to combine and the tomato to start to break down.
-Cook uncovered to allow for the tomato juices to reduce.
+Cook uncovered to allow for the tomato juices to reduce - look for the sauce to darken and become jammy.
+You may have to add pasta cooking water to get it to this point depending on the tomatoes you've used.

-5. Gently stir in the "Mediterranean Gourmet Eggplant Strips in Oil" and the basil.
-Let the mixture simmer for another few minutes until the eggplant is warmed through.
-Cover to keep warm until pasta is ready.
+- Stir into the sauce the "Mediterranean Gourmet Eggplant Strips in Oil" and the basil and let it simmer for another few minutes until the eggplant is warmed through.

-6. Add the cooked, drained pasta directly to the skillet with the sauce.
+- Add the cooked, drained pasta directly to the skillet with the sauce.
 Toss well to coat the pasta.
-Add a splash or two of the reserved pasta water to help the sauce emulsify and cling to the pasta, giving it a silky finish.
+Add a splash or two of the reserved pasta water to help the sauce emulsify and cling to the pasta.
+This will give it a silky finish.

 No comments: